Overview

 Origin in UI Toolbox and CRS+

 The design system started small.
-CRS+ needed a modern interface and a consistent component library to support an offshore HTML and UI team, so the team built a UI Toolbox.
+CRS+ needed a modern interface and a consistent component library to support an offshore HTML and UI team, so the team built UI Toolbox.
 A scrappy HTML and CSS starter kit with sample pages, buttons, form fields, tables and templates.
 Practical, useful, working.
 Not yet a system.
-Just enough to kickoff and inform the CRS+ rebuild and to give other teams something to build from.
+Just enough to kick off and inform the CRS+ rebuild and to give other teams something to build from.
 As more teams started using it, the gaps became obvious.

 From starter kit to design system